bposzewiecka/PhaseDancerSimulator/README.md

 ## Note

-The **Tree-Seg-Dup** simulator is based on the idea of simulating segmental duplications derived from tree topologies proposed in  [^2].
+The **PhaseDancerSimulator** simulator is based on the idea of simulating segmental duplications derived from tree topologies proposed in  [^2].
 Simulator was used to validate and benchmark PhaseDancer [^1] assembler.

 Embedded software: